marcos-acosta/worlds-worst-detective/src/data/md/biggest-number.md

 2↑↑(2↑↑2) = 2↑↑(2^2) = 2↑↑4 = 2^(2^(2^2)) = 2^16 = 65,536
 ```

 I intentionally picked small numbers so that the results are manageable, but these examples don't give a sense of how _insanely powerful_ the up-arrow notation is for expressing big numbers.
 Let's define `j(n) = n↑↑n` and consider `j(10)`.
 This would correspond to an exponent stack, ten `10`s tall.
 It's hard to even find a way to _describe_ how big that number is.
 We could say it's a one followed by `10↑↑9` zeroes, but that's not very helpful.
-We could alternatively take a stab at the top part of the stack: `10↑↑4` is a one followed by a googol zeroes.
-But there's little point trying to put the _whole_ number into perspective, because it's so much bigger that than we could ever fathom.
+We could alternatively take a stab at the top part of the stack: `10↑↑4` is a one followed by a hundred million googol zeroes.
+If you think you can picture, that, you can't.
+There's little point trying to put the _whole_ number into perspective, because it's so much bigger that than we could ever fathom.
 And that's just with _two arrows_.
 What if we had used three?
 Or four?
 Or five?
 Wait a second...

 Just when we thought we had generalized the whole thing, from repeated multiplication to repeated exponentiation to repeated _repeated_ exponentiation, and so on, Step 1 of the TSMfMFGF pops up again!